Frequently Asked Questions

 What if I don't see funding that matches my project?

 First, be sure to look at the specific guidelines of a sponsor's award (not just the summary), as many have broad specifications for project topics.
 Then, try an alternative search engine such as one listed on Applying for Program/Funding.
-While you are searching for a match, don't hesitate to contact Amy Nothelfer for further assistance.
+While you are searching for a match, don't hesitate to contact the Assoc Director of the CD Office for further assistance.

 How do I find a mentor?